qq7te/radical-product/src/_posts/2023-02-20-product-led-transformation.markdown

 Nope.
 In 2022 DC released The Batman, yet another Batman reboot.
 These releases illustrate a pattern of being sales-led – focusing on the short-term by creating small iterations on the status quo to drive short-term revenues but completely lacking in a long-term vision.

+### Marvel was vision-driven
-In contrast, Marvel took a vision-driven approach.
+Unlike DC, Marvel took a vision-driven approach.
 Marvel was on the verge of bankruptcy in the late ‘90s having sold off its major characters such as Spiderman and X-Men.
 It needed to rethink its product and the team was systematic in translating a vision for change into reality.

 #### Vision:
 Kevin Feige, now President of Marvel, rose through the ranks because he studied Marvel’s comic books and had a vision for the company.
-Instead of relying on a couple of major characters, his vision was to create movies around a universe of interconnected characters that were true to Marvel’s comic books which are often a profound commentary on social and human issues.
+Instead of relying on a couple of major characters, his vision was to create movies around a universe of interconnected characters that were true to Marvel’s comic books which are often a profound commentary on society and human issues.
 No other studio had attempted this before.

 #### Strategy:
-But a vision was only the first step.
+A clear vision was only the first step.
 Marvel needed a strategy that was centered on the needs of moviegoers.
 Described in the [RDCL Strategy]({% post_url 2022-03-21-three-characteristics-of-good-product-Strategy%}) framework, where RDCL stands for Real pain points, Design, Capabilities, and Logistics, Marvel had to start with the R by asking, “What makes a moviegoer come to the Marvel Cinematic Universe (MCU)?”
 The answer is that much like what interests readers in comic books, moviegoers want to feel like insiders in a universe where they see themselves reflected in different superheroes and get to know them through their stories.

 The Design or solution to viewers’ needs was to build interconnected stories around a range of characters where viewers feel like they get the inside scoop on the superhero in each movie (think of the popularity of Marvel’s end-credit scenes).